antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

 For this post, I'll be using a [Memory-style][memory-game] board game application.
 It contains a WinForms UI (`MatchingGame.exe`) and a class library with the game logic (`MatchingGame.Logic.dll`), both targeting .NET Framework 4.5.
-You can download the sample [here][sample] **ToDo: add link**.
+You can download the sample [here][sample].
 I'll be porting the application project to .NET Core 3.0 and the class library to .NET Standard 2.0.
 Using .NET Standard instead of .NET Core allows me to reuse the game logic to provide the application for other platforms, such as iOS, Android or web.

 ![Matching Game UI window](matching-game-ui.jpg)